Smoked Potato Skins

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Super easy to make with minimal ingredients.
+- Smoked potato skins are super easy to make with minimal ingredients.

 - You can eat them with your hands making them the perfect finger food for parties.

-- Seasonings – My go-to mixture of seasonings for these potatoes is a combination of sea salt, garlic powder and pepper.
+- Seasonings – My go-to mixture of seasonings for these potatoes is a combination of sea salt, garlic powder and ground black pepper.

 - Bacon – Get extra fancy and throw some Smoked Bacon on that smoker while you are smoking some potatoes!

-- Toppings – We love topping this potatoes with cheddar cheese, sour cream and green onions.
+- Toppings – We love topping potato skins with cheddar cheese, sour cream and diced green onions.

 More Topping Ideas